b50-clouddevops/ansible/README.md

 1) Launch the machine with our lab image
 2) Install ansible with curl command and also install boto : $ sudo pip3 install boto
 3) Once Installed , make an AMI and ensure that comes to available state
-4) Going forward for all the machines that needs needs ansible use this AMI.
+4) Going forward for all the machines that needs needs ansible use this AMI....